 It can be seen that the notional objectives are far more specific and informative since they express what a speaker wants to communicate, whereas the formal objectives merely relate to a grammatical category that is often abstract and difficult to grasp for the learners.
-In school textbooks it is gradually becoming more common to adopt notional specifications of objectives.
+In school textbooks it is gradually becoming more common to adopt notional specifications of objectives; for example, several Austrian textbooks formulate grammatical objectives as ‘intentions and plans’ rather than ‘the will future’.

 A further objectives-related consideration is how teaching/learning objectives can be made as transparent as possible to learners: it is important that learners know, on the one hand, what they are learning and on the other, whether they have achieved their learning aim.
 One big advantage of a communicative/notional approach is that notional objectives can be expressed in terms of ‘I can’ descriptors to be found in the Common European Framework (Council of Europe, 2001) and in the various versions of the European Language Portfolio: